r3kapig/writeup/20230206-DiceCTF2023-EN/README.md

 ### Baby Solana:

-After analyzing the server code, you can see that we need to make `state.x` and `state.y` to be both `0` after the server finishes running our transaction.
+After analyzing the server code, you can see that we need to make `state.x` and `state.y` to be both 0 after the server finishes running our transaction.
 Those values are initialized to `1000000` and `1000001` at program start.
 The only function we are given that can directly modify those values is the `swap` function.

 The `swap` function does not actually swap any values, it simply increases `state.x` and `state.y` according to the `amt` argument that is passed-in by the user, and then increases by `state.fee * state.x / 100` and `state.fee * state.y / 100` respectively.

-Since there is no check on the sign of the `amt` parameter, there exists a logic bug that allows an attacker to supply a negative `amt` and make `state.x` completely `0`.
-Then, we can set the `state.fee` to be `-100`.
-This will make `state.y` from `1` to `0`
+Since there is no check on the sign of the `amt` parameter, there exists a logic bug that allows an attacker to supply a negative `amt` and negative `state.fee`.
+First, we can set the `state.fee` to be `-100`, and then pass in `amt` of `-1000000` This will make both `state.x` and `state.y` to `0`

 exp: